steamclock/netable/README.md

 ## Features

-Netable is designed with a core philosophy of ensuring that developers can write simple code for simple APIS, but providing lots of options for wrangling strange or non-standard APIs.
+Netable's core philosophy is to ensure that developers can write simple code for simple APIS, while providing various options for wrangling strange or non-standard APIs.
-- Every request is an independent type
+1. Every request is an independent type
-    - Facilitates breaking up requests into separate files, avoiding monolithic networking classes
+    1. Facilitates breaking up requests into separate files, avoiding monolithic networking classes
-- Codable-based `Result` return types
+1. `Codable`-based `Result` return types
-    - Easy interfacing between model and controller layers
+    1. Easy interfacing between model and controller layers
-    - Reduces need for wrapper types
+    1. Reduces need for wrapper types
-- Have your request automatically convert responses to usable objects
+1. Can automatically convert request responses into usable objects
-- Easily integrates with your existing logging library, or logs to `debugPrint` by default
+1. Easily integrates with existing logging libraries, or logs to `debugPrint` by default
-- Comprehensive (Robust?) error types make handling expected and unexpected errors painless
+1. Comprehensive error types make handling expected and unexpected errors painless

 ## Usage